The European Commission has approved an investment package of £222.7m from the EU budget to support Europe's transition to a circular economy.

 Some UK funding is via the ERDF and uses EU funds, but it is much better not to have to go to the ERDF to get the money.
 The same funds can be funnelled through national organisations after Brexit.

-It is time that the people of the other EU states also woke-up to the wasteful excesses of the EU’s undemocratic EC bureaucracy.
+It is time that the people of the other EU states also woke-up to the wasteful excesses of the EU's undemocratic EC bureaucracy.
+Otherwise, while UK Business Adopts the Circular Economy and needs no subsidy EU Taxpayers will continue to fund it, at an unnecessary cost to all EU taxpayers.